michalmichalak997/OCT/README.md

 # Instruction

 ## 1. Install Microsoft Visual Studio and CGAL library.
 The instructions with CGAL installation can be found here:

 https://www.cgal.org/download/windows.html

+Alternatively, you can contact Michal Michalak and ask for an executable.
+KYC and AML procedures will be applied :)

 ## 2. Prepare your input data in the following format: